Operata MCP Server

 Preview Release

-This is a preview release of the Operata MCP Server.
+This is a Preview Release of the Operata MCP Server.
 Features and configuration options may change as we refine the implementation based on updates to the specification and customer feedback.

 Overview